Just Action

 About the Authors

-Leah Rothstein
+Leah Rothstein 2 8x10 SM 2

-Photo by Michelle Poulin
+Photo by Reese Brindisi

 Since Just Action's release, Leah has traveled the country, speaking to community groups, real estate associations, congregations, civil rights organizations, universities, housing professionals, bankers, and many others about how we can all take just actions to redress segregation.
 She has delivered the keynote address at numerous national and regional housing, human rights, economic development, and real estate conferences.
-She continues to advise local governments and community organizations on strategies to promote fair housing and challenge segregation.

 Leah has worked on public policy and community change, from the grassroots to the halls of government.
 She led research on reforming community corrections policy and practice to be focused on rehabilitation, not punishment.
 She has been a consultant on community development and affordable housing policy, practice, and finance.
 Her policy work is informed by her years as a community and labor organizer.